gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-01-What-Is-a-Tensor-A-Practical-Guide-for-AI-Engineers.md

 In practice, when we say "tensor" in ML, we typically mean **rank-3 or higher** to avoid confusion.
 Calling the scalar `42` a "tensor" is technically correct but not helpful.

-The key insight from the KDnuggets article: **A tensor is a container that can house data in N dimensions**, along with valid linear operations between tensors.

 Mathematically speaking, tensors are more than simply a data container.
 Aside from holding numeric data, tensors also include descriptions of the valid linear transformations between tensors (like cross product and dot product).
 From a computer science perspective, tensors can be thought of as objects in an object-oriented sense, not just data structures.

 ---